MeJI3a/Foundations-of-Statistical-Analysis-in-Python/README.md

      - **Operations Management**: Modeling wait times and service levels using exponential distributions.
      - **Traffic Analysis**: Using Poisson distributions to model the number of customers arriving at a store.

----

-## Next Steps

-This portfolio represents my foundational skills in data analysis.
-In the future, I plan to expand it by including:

-- **Monte Carlo Simulations**
-- **Time Series Analysis**
-- **Advanced projects integrating SQL and Power BI**

-Thank you for viewing my portfolio!